software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/asteroids/app.js"}

-- Look at the structure of the JSON
+We built this by looking at the structure of the JSON that NASA returned
-- Figure out how to index the fields we need
+and figuring out how to index the fields we need.
+(Unfortunately,
-- Unfortunately, top level of `near_earth_objects` is an object with dates as keys
+the top level of `near_earth_objects` is an object with dates as keys rather than an array,
-  - So we have to use `let...in...` rather than purely `map` or `forEach`
+so we have to use `let...in...` rather than purely `map` or `forEach`.)

 ## Exercises {#s:interactive-exercises}